Promoting Health By Selecting Chia Seeds As A Horse Supplement-

 - Chia seeds are a great source of calcium, phosphorus, magnesium, potassium, iron, zinc, and copper

 Not Quite an All in One Horse Supplement… But Here’s The Amazing Results You Can Expect to See when Supplementing with Chia Seeds

 Soaked chia seeds have been a natural option I have come to trust and utilize over the years.
 When you’re looking for a horse supplement that supports weight gain, coat, and especially during times of digestive concern think of adding soaked chia seed to your list of whole, natural nutrition options.

 These amazing seeds can promote health by helping to soothe the GI tract and aid in the prevention of gastric ulcers and promote a balance of blood sugar levels.

 The health benefits don’t stop there… Chia seeds can also provide support for allergy relief, improved coat, skin, hoof health, joints, and muscles.

-When I feed chia seeds, I prefer to soak them, but since I often feed a soaked beet pulp shred or soaked grass pellet, this is convenient for me.
+When I feed chia seeds, I prefer to soak them, but since I often feed a soaked beet pulp shred or soaked hay pellet, this is convenient for me.
 The serving size I like to utilize for my personal horses is 1/4 cup (dry) chia seeds.
 A nice thing about chia seeds is you can feed them dry as well and even picky eaters are usually content with this as a supplement option.
-I would love to know if you have tried chia seeds for your horse… join our free private Facebook community of other like minded horse owners.
-Click Here to join now.
+You can choose to utilize either white or traditional dark chia seeds, they are both packed with health-boosting nutrients for your horse.

 I hope you found value in this post.
 Please share via your favorite social media page to help us on our mission to promote horse health and wellness.
 You will find share buttons at the bottom of the post.